gichukipaul/Citadel/README.md

 ## Acknowledgments
 We would like to express our gratitude to the following individuals and projects:

-- **John Doe**: For the inspiration and guidance throughout the development process.
 - **MarkdownKit and HTMLKit Contributors**: The developers of these fantastic Swift frameworks.

 ## License